 - 5 sundried tomatoes, chopped

 - 1 cup fresh flat-leaf parsley, trimmed of thick stems

 - Salt and pepper to taste

-- When timer beeps, turn off pressure cooker and do a quick pressure release.
-When the pressure is released, carefully remove the lid.
+- When the cook time ends, use a quick pressure release.
+When the valve drops, carefully remove the lid.
 Remove the steamer basket from the pressure cooking pot.
-Put eggs into ice cold water to cool.
+Put the hard-boiled eggs into the ice cold water to cool.

-- Chill at least one hour before serving.
+- Chill at least 1 hour before serving.
 Top with additional crumbled bacon, if desired.

 If you prefer to use uncooked bacon, you can cook bacon directly in the pressure cooker before cooking the potatoes.
 I generally prefer to cut my bacon before cooking so it fits in the in the pressure cooker more easily.
 Select Saute and cook until crispy.
 Transfer to a plate and wipe out the pressure cooker.
 Then proceed with the recipe as written.
 If desired, reserve some of the bacon fat to add to the potato salad to increase the bacon flavor.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.